HomeLatest NewsGovTechGovt extends PLI scheme deadline for AC and LED manufacturing till Nov 10

 The selected firms include manufacturers of components for both ACs and LED lighting, such as heat exchangers, compressors, LED drivers and printed circuit boards.

-So far, cumulative commitments under the white goods scheme are expected to in production worth approximately ₹1,72,663 crore, with 84 beneficiary firms projected overall.
+So far, cumulative commitments under the white goods scheme are expected to result in production worth approximately ₹1,72,663 crore, with 84 beneficiary firms projected overall.

 Advertisement

-The extension gives additional time to firms to finalise proposals, align partners and meet eligibility criteria.
+The extension gives additional time to firms to finalise proposals, align supply chain partners and meet eligibility criteria.
 Officials say it signals that many manufacturers did not complete their submissions in the original window and require more flexibility to participate.

 For new entrants and existing participants aiming to upgrade or broaden their segments, the additional time could make the difference in securing access to incentives tied to domestic incremental production.